How to Decorate Your Christmas Tree Like a Professional Designer

 For a 7 foot tall tree, avoid using ornaments smaller than a tennis ball or larger than a cantaloupe.

 If you already have simple ornament spheres of a smaller size, try connecting 3 ornaments together with wire to create one larger Christmas ornament cluster.
+You might choose to connect spheres that are identical or spheres of different colors.

 Christmas decor ideasFamily Ornaments

-Some people choose to have multiple Christmas trees in their home The Christmas tree(s) in the public areas of their home are decorated without family ornaments, however they have one Christmas tree in a family area of the home with all of their family ornaments.
+Your Christmas tree in the most visible public area of your home can be decorated in a professional manner without family ornaments, however the Christmas tree in a family area of your home can be decorated with all of your family ornaments.

 Blackwatch plaid tartan Christmas treeFloral Pick Fix